 Best Season to Visit the Azores

-The Azores Archipelago enjoys a unique climate that shapes its lush landscapes and makes it a splendid year-round destination.
-With mild temperatures and minimal fluctuations, every season has something unique to offer.
+The Azores Archipelago boasts a unique climate that shapes its lush landscapes, making it a splendid year-round destination.
+With mild temperatures and minimal fluctuations, each season offers something unique.
 Spring averages 16 °C, summer reaches 21 °C, autumn cools to 18 °C, and winter remains mild at 14 °C.

-→ For a detailed breakdown of the weather by month, check the following links: January | February | March | April | May | June | July | August | September | October | November | December
+→ For a detailed breakdown of the weather by month, check the following links 🌤️☔️: January | February | March | April | May | June | July | August | September | October | November | December

 How to Get to the Azores

 The Azorean Archipelago is easily accessible through numerous flight routes.
-Lisbon and Porto are the main entry points to the continent, with direct flights to São Miguel (PDL), Terceira (TER), Faial (HOR), Pico (PIX), and Santa Maria (SMA) available.
+Lisbon and Porto are the main entry points to the continent, with direct flights available to São Miguel (PDL), Terceira (TER), Faial (HOR), Pico (PIX), and Santa Maria (SMA).
 To find the best flight, use search engines like eDreams or Skyscanner.
-These platforms allow you to compare prices and schedules from different airlines in one place.
+These platforms let you compare prices and schedules from multiple airlines in one convenient location.

 For more details on how to get to the Azores, take a look at our complete guide.
 But what if you want to explore beyond your arrival island?
 We’ve got you covered!